Program Type(s): Families

 - Parents/Guardians must attend the mandatory Orientation Session.
 It will give you insight as to what your teen will accomplish, and what will be expected of your teen.

-$50 fee covers uniform shirt, name tag, training materials and activities, and wrap-up party.
+$65 fee covers uniform shirt, name tag, training materials and activities, and wrap-up party.
+This fee is not due until you are selected for Zoo Crew.

 Note: A limited number of scholarships are available for those demonstrating financial need.